Tanvii13/InSem1Project/README.md

 ### User Input and Movement
 The game captures user input to control the movement of the snake.
 The snake can move in four directions: left, right, up, and down.
 The movement must be continuous, meaning the snake moves in the chosen direction until a new input is received.
 Additionally, the snake cannot reverse its direction immediately to prevent unintended game-ending moves.

+## Code Explanation
+- Node Class
+  x,y : Coordinates of the node.
+  next : Pointer to the next node in the snake.
+  Constructor Initializes the coordinates and sets 'next' to 'nullptr'.
+- Snake Class
+  head,tail : Pointers to the head and tail of the snake.
+  Constructor Initializes the snake with a single node. add(int x,int y) : Adds a new node at the head. remove() : Removes the tail node. collision(int x,int y) : Checks if the given coordinates collides with any part of the snake.
+- Food Class
+  x,y : Coordinates of the food.
+  Constructor generates new food at random coordinates. newFood(int width, int height, Snake*snake) : Generates new food at random coordinates that do not collide with the snake.
+-GameBoard Class

 ## Controls
 The game is controlled using the following keys: